codeponics/proj-reload/README.md

 Note: do not call the command without first ensuring your OmniSharp server is first loaded to prevent an error.
 (Use :OmniSharpStatus if you are not sure at any time)

 ## Installation
-Note: the init.lua file automatically calls setup() before returning itself, so you do not need to set config=true.
-This is only meant for fast setup but may or may not be changed in the future.

 Each code snippet uses default settings that looks like this:
 ```lua
 {